fxbox/abigail-device/README.md

 Starting and Stopping Abigail Device
 ------------------------------------
+Make sure that the i2c interface is enabled in your Raspberry Pi installation.
+1.  |sudo raspi-config|
+2. Advanced Options
+3. Select I2C to Enable the automatic loading of I2C
+4. Exit raspi-config

 Before running the client, rename the config.json.tpl to config.json and modify the IP of the server to an instance of the abigail voice-server.